Niamh Campbell

 Niamh Campbell is an Irish author.

+Biography

 Her first work was published in Poetry Ireland Review when she was 17; she then went on to study and complete a PhD at King's College London and won a Next Generation Artist Award, publishing This Happy in 2020.

 Her PhD was focused on the career of writer John McGahern.

-In 2021 she was Writer in Residence at University College Dublin.
+In 2021, she was Writer in Residence at University College Dublin.